We Want to Fight for Your Rights! Contact a Maryland Discrimination Lawyer at Our Firm Today

 A government agency (or a court, if your case makes it there) will require more than just your word that you were a victim of illegal employment discrimination.
 But obtaining evidence of discrimination is often difficult because employers rarely admit that their actions were motivated by discriminatory intent.
 Employees who believe that they have been victims of discrimination must prove discriminatory intent through a variety of circumstantial evidence.

-A few key types of evidence that you can use to prove discrimination include:
+A few key types of evidence that your Maryland discrimination lawyer can use to prove your claim include:

 - Your employer frequently made derogatory comments about a protected class to which you belong